Apress/solving-identity-management-in-modern-applications/hydra-server/README.md

 # hydra-server

 Sample Resource Server for Modern Identity book, this application is inteded for demonstration purposes for the concepts shared in the book as such does not follow all the best practices, for the sake of brevity.

+This project was bootstrapped using [Express No Stress Generator](https://github.com/cdimascio/generator-express-no-stress)

+## Notes

+Please note that in order to keep the scope simple, there is no persistence for articles and grant data.
+They are stored purely in memory and thus resetting the container or the runtime will clean any originally stored data.

 ## Get Started